kburns/mesa_conda_recipes/README.md

 ### osx

-The installation is currently building on osx with several array-bounds, do-subscript, stringop-overflow warnings.
+The MESA installation (without gyre) is currently building on osx with several array-bounds, do-subscript, stringop-overflow warnings.
 I have disabled `-Werror` to prevent these from halting the installation, but the tests seem to pass despite the warnings.

 ## Procedure